fcproj/BIGBIOCL/README.md

 # COMING SOON...

 # BIGBIOCL
-Software for the analysis of DNA methylation large datasets for the identification of drivers of tumors
+Software for the analysis of DNA methylation large datasets for the identification of drivers of tumors (the software can be applied to different data with similar structure)

 A Scientific article of this reaserch will be provided soon.